mtmak9/Password_Protector/README.md

 2. Close File - Forces closing and encrypting a file if for some reason it could not be done, or there is an error in the application. (file.txt -> enc_file.txt)
 3. Password - Ability to change the application access password to another one

-	1. Encrypt Password - Password encryption if it has been decoded in a file (key.txt -> enc_key.txt)
+	A. Encrypt Password - Password encryption if it has been decoded in a file (key.txt -> enc_key.txt)

-	2. Decrypt Password - Password decryption if it has been / is encoded in a file (enc_key.txt -> key.txt)
+	B. Decrypt Password - Password decryption if it has been / is encoded in a file (enc_key.txt -> key.txt)

-	3. Change Password - Change the password to another: (enc_key.txt -> key.txt -> Possibility to edit the file and save the new password in the notepad)
+	C. Change Password - Change the password to another: (enc_key.txt -> key.txt -> Possibility to edit the file and save the new password in the notepad)

 	4. Back - Return to the previous menu and encrypt the password file (key.txt -> enc_key.txt -> exit)
 4. Encryption
-	1. Encryption File - Master File Encryption in case of problems (optional)
+	A. Encryption File - Master File Encryption in case of problems (optional)
-	2. Decryption File - Main file decryption in case of problems (optional)
+	B. Decryption File - Main file decryption in case of problems (optional)
-	3. Back - return to the previous options
+	C. Back - return to the previous options

 ## Program support: